scverse/scvi-tools/docs/user_guide/use_case/hyper_parameters_tuning.md

  to run scvi-tools with hyperparameters' tuning support, use: pip install scvi-tools[autotune]
 :::

 Hyperparameter tuning is the process of adjusting the parameters that control the training process of a machine learning model to find the best configuration for achieving optimal performance.
 These hyperparameters could include learning rate, batch size, the number of layers, and more.
+In SCVI-Tools we practically have mechanisms to optimize models:

+## RAY

 In PyTorch Lightning, when using Ray for hyperparameter tuning, you can leverage [Ray Tune](https://docs.ray.io/en/latest/tune/index.html), which is a scalable library for distributed hyperparameter optimization.
 To perform hyperparameter tuning in PyTorch Lightning with Ray, you first define a search space for the hyperparameters you want to tune (such as learning rate or batch size).
 Then, you set up a TuneReportCallback to track the performance of each training run and report the results back to Ray Tune.
 Ray will then automatically run multiple trials with different hyperparameter combinations and help you find the best-performing set.

 ```{topic} Tutorials: